Advice about choosing an institution

 - How many lecturers are full time and how many part time?

 - Ask to see the facilities, especially the library.
-Can you borrow books from the library or is it for reference only?
+Can you borrow books from the library or does it have good electronic library resources?
 If you already have your subject guides, check that there are copies of the essential and recommended texts.
 Is there room to study in the library and is it quiet?

 - Will there be a written contract between you and the institution when you enrol?
 If not, make sure you understand the terms and conditions that apply and your liability.
 Check how you pay the fees - in one payment or in instalments.
 What is the refund policy is if you cease studying for any reason?